Rust Traits: Defining Character

 Summary

-- We wanted to avoid the potentially huge
+- We want to avoid the potentially huge

-function. - The solution is to let each sensor register itself in a global registry.
+matchstatement of the previous version of themake_sensor()function. - The solution is to let each sensor registers itself into a global registry keyed by a

 Running the demo code